acepaced/-DATA_EXPUNGED-/README.md

 i like dave and bambi, happy tree friends, and like whatever little kids like i dunno,

-im 13 years old politely dniuid if you are in the 16-18 range (anything older politely dni.)
+im 13 years old politely iwec if you are in the 16-18 range (anything older politely dniuid)

 sorry for the sudden disappearences im not doing mentally okay and i've only been talking to the same person all day helpm